-Food and monetary donations are received from local business, organizations, churches, and generous individuals like yourself, with no state or federal funding.
-These donations provide over 3,500 meals weekly for families and individuals in need, in the town and county of Culpeper.
+Food and monetary donations are received from local businesses, organizations, churches, and generous individuals like yourself.
+These donations provide over 3,500 meals weekly for families and individuals in the town and county of Culpeper.

-To keep this community effort thriving, we require continuous donations to keep our shelves stocked.
+To keep this community effort thriving, continuous monetary and food are required to keep our shelves stocked.
 Your generous gift, no matter how small, helps feed our friends in need.
 Below are various ways you can help.

 Make your monetary donation now or become a volunteer.

 How You Can Help

 Checks or Online Bill Pay through your bank